 MSP seeks to admit individuals who are clinically minded, possess a mature focus, display strong interpersonal skills, demonstrate critical thinking, and who have the goal of becoming a practicing clinician.
 Well-rounded individuals with proven academic success, professionalism, and an understanding of the field are encouraged to apply.
-The Admissions Committee seeks candidates who demonstrate exceptional ability in professional background or training.
+The Admissions Committee comprised, at the minimum, of the PsyD Core Faculty and the Coordinator of Admissions, seeks candidates who demonstrate exceptional ability in professional background or training.
 Applicant credentials are evaluated as a composite on the basis of all information submitted in the admission process.